Table of Contents

 1923 – Second chiropractic bill introduced into Texas Legislature

-The information herein on "1918 Flu Epidemic & Chiropractic Care" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
-We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.
+The information herein on "1918 Flu Epidemic & Chiropractic Care" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.